 And he concluded by saying: “We will manage a set of axes to support the digital transformation plans of Arab governments, enhance financial inclusion plans and support the development of knowledge, legislative and technological infrastructures to enable the Arab youth generation to realize their hopes and aspirations in the field of modern technologies.”
 Expressing deep gratitude to the UAE and its leaders for their insightful strategic vision to support joint Arab cooperation in light of global transformations.

-In turn, Dr. Ali Muhammad Al-Khouri, Advisor to the Council of Arab Economic Unity, the most important outcome of the conference: “The conference aims to present the axes of the joint Arab strategy for the digital economy that support sustainable development and investment in technological projects and infrastructure in the Arab world.”
+In turn, Dr. Ali Mohamed Al-Khouri, Advisor to the Council of Arab Economic Unity, the most important outcome of the conference: “The conference aims to present the axes of the joint Arab strategy for the digital economy that support sustainable development and investment in technological projects and infrastructure in the Arab world.”

 Al-Khouri continued by saying: “A number of international and Arab institutions and organizations and more than 70 international experts from senior global experts and specialists in the field of digital economy participated in formulating the strategy.
 The United Kingdom, the World Bank, the European Commission, the Organization for Economic Co-operation and Development, the UK Cabinet Office of Digital Government Services and other institutions working in the digital economy.”